 • Have not threatened public safety.

-• Not being a person who has been granted refugee status, or subsidiary protection status, or a humanitarian residency visa by a country.
+• Not being a person who has been granted refugee status, international protection status, or a humanitarian residence permit.

 What Is Interruption and How Does It Affect Your Residency?